chasinglogic/dfm/README.md

 # dfm
 A dotfile manager for lazy people and pair programmers.

-**NOTE:** DFM does not require that the dotfiles in your repo start with dots though it handles either case equally well.
+**NOTE:** dfm does not require that the dotfiles in your repo start with dots though it handles either case equally well.

 ## Table of Contents